 By Roger Ross

-This first appeared in the December 2014 issue of DOTmed HealthCare Business News
+From the December 2014 issue of DOTmed HealthCare Business News magazine

 Temp to hire, a strategy utilized in other fields for decades,

 has become a recent trend in health care staffing.
 It has been used effectively to hold down hiring costs, improve company retention, and gives employers as well as potential employees, an opportunity to hire / be hired with minimal risk.

 We've spent the past 50 years focused squarely on improving the exam room itself with better equipment, smarter workflows and more integrated technology.
 Click to find out how to bring our thinking into your space.

 Generally, a new hire doesn’t have many options if a position doesn’t work out but to resign.
 Yet, a short time at one place of employment sends up a red flag to company hiring personnel.